ethcatherders/PM/All Ethereum Cat Herder Meetings/Meeting 10.md

 ## 5. Update on the Ethereum Development Portal designs/structure

 Charles: Document of what we want has the general content and structure.
 I spoke with Josh regarding the ethereum.org website.
 No overlap and would be a great resource.
 So got the green light.
-Nina (Play Dai Ethereum), Anthony (Ethhub) for content, James Young (Moloch).
+Nina Breznik (play.ethereum.org), Anthony Sassano (Ethhub) for content, James Young (Moloch).
 We will start working on it - there are no timeframes but will get into it.

 ## 6. Any Other Business: